-The Grand Portage into New Brunswick-Lake Timiscouta-The Madawaska river.
+The Grand Portage into New Brunswick-Lake Timiscouta- The Madawaska River.

-On the Madawaska, July.
+On the Madawaska.
+July.

-The traveller who would go from Quebec to Halifax by the recently established government route, will have to take a steamer for one hundred and twenty miles down the great river, and cross the Grand Portage road, which commences at the river, Du Loup, and extends to lake Timiscouta, a distance of thirty-six miles.
+The traveller, who would go from Quebec to Halifax by the recently established Government route, will have to take a steamer for one hundred and twenty miles down the great river, and cross the Grand Portage road which commences at River Du Loup, and extends to Lake Timiscouta, a distance of thirty-six miles.